fotisj/pydelta/readme.txt

 have a closer look at the great R tool 'stylo': https://sites.google.com/site/computationalstylistics/

+Installation
+Install python 3.3 (other versions of 3.x haven't been tested; 3.4 should work.)
+Install dependencies: pandas, scipy, matplotlib, profig (all on pypi).
+(from python_dir/scripts pip install library_name where library_name is pandas etc.)
+Download or checkout pydelta.py

 Usage of pydelta:
-put your files into a subdirectory called 'corpus' under the directory this script is living in.
+Put the text files, you want to analyze, into a subdirectory called 'corpus' under the directory this script is living in.
+Start the script with pydelta.py on windows (assuming python.exe is in your path): python pydelta.py

 After the first run, you can use the file pydelta.ini to set most of the important variables.
-You can use commandline parameters to override default settings / settings in the pydelta.ini: pydelta.py -O figure.title:"German Novelists around 1800" -O stat.mfwords:2500 (setting a title and the amount of most frequent words used for delta).
+You can use commandline parameters to override default settings / settings in the pydelta.ini:

+pydelta.py -O figure.title:"German Novelists around 1800" -O stat.mfwords:2500

+(setting a title and the amount of most frequent words used for delta).
 Use pydelta -h
 for more information or look into the ini-file to find explanations of all